ADA-ANU/ADA_Research_Data_Tools/ADA_DRAT_v2/README.md

 <!-- ![dict_page](){:height="100px" width="100px"} -->

 The Data Dictionary screen will now show your uploaded data, including the variable names and labels, as well as the number of values for categorical variables.
 You can filter the data view by typing in the search box at the top of the table or the search boxes on top of each column.
 You can copy the displayed table to the clipboard or download it as a CSV, Excel, or PDF Data Dictionary file.
-(Tina: Not sure what the Position column would be used for)

 ### Variable View